Satisfactory Academic Progress (SAP)

 Financial Aid Probation

-A student on probation must appeal to be considered for Title IV eligibility.
-If the appeal is approved, the student will be placed on an academic plan as defined in the approval letter.
+A student on probation must follow all terms of their academic plan to be considered for Title IV eligibility.
+Terms of the academic plan are defined in the approval letter.

 Once placed on an academic plan: